 Don’t go overboard with your domain name and get too wordy.
 The best blog names are short and sweet.

 Plus, as an added benefit, shorter domain names work better for search engines and optimization.
-You want to impress and not confuse the search engines for good Search Engine Optimization (SEO)
+You want to impress and not confuse the search engines for good Search Engine Optimization (SEO) to secure your rankings.

 Examples of popular blog names that are short and sweet are:

-Creative ideas for a new lifestyle blog names are Home Base Strategy, Right Life, Mom Gets Real
+Creative ideas for a new lifestyle blog names are Home Base Strategy, Right Life, Mom Gets Real.

 6. Look at Your Competitors Blog Names